uobe1/termux-linux/IFLOW.md

 - Mentions planning or proposals (words like proposal, spec, change, plan)
 - Introduces new capabilities, breaking changes, architecture shifts, or big performance/security work
 - Sounds ambiguous and you need the authoritative spec before coding
+- When synchronizing the proposal completion status with `task.md`

 Use `@/openspec/AGENTS.md` to learn:
 - How to create and apply change proposals